Emigre/dotfiles/README.md

   - Check 'Load preferences from a custom folder or URL' and set it to `/Users/gasparrey/.iterm.d`
   - Check 'Save changes to folder when iTerm2 quits'
 - In Preferences > Profiles
+  - In the 'Window' menu, select 'Full-Height Right of Screen' in the 'Style' selector
   - Select 'My Profile' and 'Set as Default' in the 'Other Actions...' menu
   - In the profile keys, ensure that the 'xterm Defaults' preset is on, that alt-left sends ESC + [1;5D and alt-right ESC + [1;5C
   - In the profile keys, make the Ctrl and number combination send a space and that number as text